lmajowka/raptor/README.md

 1. Deploy your raptor application to a server ( I recommend heroku, it's a good place to start )

+2. Run migrations

+3. Set up ENV vars

+           $ heroku config:set HTTP_USER=username HTTP_PASS=password

-2. In your website's head, use the tag with you raptor's app domain
+4. In your website's head, use the tag with you raptor's app domain

         <script src="http://yourraptorappdomain.com/js.js"></script>

-3. Use the parameters  seedrafts and forceVersion to check that the experiment is well configured
+5. Use the parameters  seedrafts and forceVersion to check that the experiment is well configured

         http://appdomain.com/my-landing-page?seedrafts&forceversion=6

-4. Change or experiment status to "published" and set up and end time.
+6. Change your experiment status to "published" and set up and end time.
 (Published until)

 ## Contributing